Gusoooooz/TCSVT-FOCUS/README.md

 # TCSVT-FOCUS
-The code for under-review manuscript named "Fast Multiview Co-Clustering in Unified Subspace" will be made publicly available upon acceptance.
+The complete code for under-review manuscript named "Fast Multiview Co-Clustering in Unified Subspace" will be made publicly available upon acceptance.